Eldin45/moroko/README.md

 # 🏬 Qreta • Instant Digital Storefront

-> **Qreta** is a modern business platform that transforms physical spaces into digital storefronts.
+> **Qreta** is a modern platform that transforms physical spaces into digital storefronts.
 With a simple QR code scan, customers instantly access your entire product catalog, services, and business information—bridging the gap between physical presence and digital commerce.

 ## 🚀 Features